stnolting/neorv32/rtl/test_setups/README.md

 module for generating timer interrupts, **UART0** to interface with the bootloader or application (via `uart0_txd_o` and `uart0_rxd_i`) via a serial terminal and also the RISC-V-compatible on-chip debugger (**OCD**), which is accessible via a standard JTAG interface (`jtag_*`).
-The setup uses the ["direct boot"](https://stnolting.github.io/neorv32/#_direct_boot) configuration, so software applications can be uploaded and run at any timer via a serial terminal and also via the on-chip debugger.
+The setup uses the ["indirect boot"](https://stnolting.github.io/neorv32/#_indirect_boot) configuration, so software applications can be uploaded and run at any timer via the bootloader and a serial terminal and also via the on-chip debugger.

 :books: See User Guide section
 [Debugging using the On-Chip Debugger](https://stnolting.github.io/neorv32/ug/#_debugging_using_the_on_chip_debugger).